 - For scrapes I’d just sanitize well and then cover with a light layer of antibiotic ointment.
 Cover it up with a dressing so it doesn’t get dirty and change it twice a day.

 Of course, there are the oddities that can occur anywhere.
-Fractures, seizures, heart attacks, etc. all can occur and it is well beyond the scope of this article to prepare you to deal with these.
+Fractures, seizures, heart attacks, etc. can all happen and it is well beyond the scope of this article to prepare you to deal with these.

 The best advice I can give you is to call for SAR evacuation as soon as you possibly can if you encounter any “life or limb” situations on the trail.
 Read more about Staying Safe on the Trail.